 Visual diff

-Visual diff allows you to see a visual diff on a documentation page,
+Visual diff allows you to see a visual diff on a documentation page, showing what has changed between the latest version and the active pull request.

 Visual diff allows you to quickly review changes visually, and focus your review on what has changed in the current page.